Oil shale in Serbia: History

 Although oil shale was known in Serbia for centuries, a more detailed exploration started in 1980s.
 The Southern Serbia region, covering an area equal to around 30% of the country and containing oil shales of Upper Devonian to Lower Carboniferous age, was extensively studied during the 1980s, while the smaller deposits in the other parts of the country were found to be of negligible economic value.
 Within the region, two potentially exploitable large deposits, Aleksinac and Vina-Zubetin, have been identified, estimated to contain 2 and 0.85 billion tonnes of oil shale respectively.
 The Aleksinac deposit is equal to approximately 210 Moilbbl of shale oil.
 The deposit is Lower Miocene and it associated with coal seams.
 It is about 30 m thick.

 Geology

 Compared to other large deposits (e.g. Estonian deposits), Serbian oil shale is of lower quality containing around 20% organic matter, while the ash content ranges from 50 to 64%.
-Due to these properties, the Sebian oil shale cannot be burned directly at a fossil fuel power station; the rocks must first undergo the process of pyrolysis, which results in production of shale oil, oil shale gas and other factions that can then be used like the conventionally produced hydrocarbons.
+Due to these properties, the Serbian oil shale cannot be burned directly at a fossil fuel power station; the rocks must first undergo the process of pyrolysis, which results in production of shale oil, oil shale gas and other factions that can then be used like the conventionally produced hydrocarbons.
 Furthermore, a significant depth of seams (up to 700 m) excludes the possibility of open-pit mining, adding to the cost of production.
 For these reasons, fossil fuel extraction in Serbia has been limited to the more easily accessible and cheaply produced conventional coal, petroleum and natural gas.